ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Day 200 of Learning Java & DSA: Starting My Android Development Journey - <a href="https://medium.com/@payalmehra3522/day-200-of-learning-java-dsa-starting-my-android-development-journey-58b9d32e000b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Mini App Platform Is Infrastructure, Not a Merchant Ecosystem - <a href="https://medium.com/@FinClip/a-mini-app-platform-is-infrastructure-not-a-merchant-ecosystem-11140c7ecf9c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Payal Mehra`**
+✍️ **posted by `FinClip`**

-<blockquote>Today feels a little different from my usual DSA days.
+<blockquote>What wallet leaders still need to design after they buy the technology to run and manage merchant Mini Apps.
 Continue reading on Medium »</blockquote>

 <h3>2.
-SwiftUI View Lifecycle: Body Re-evaluation, View Identity, and Persistent State - <a href="https://medium.com/@salladedeepya/swiftui-view-lifecycle-body-re-evaluation-view-identity-and-persistent-state-2daceca9722b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 201 of Learning Android: Understanding My First Android Project - <a href="https://medium.com/@payalmehra3522/day-201-of-learning-android-understanding-my-first-android-project-80434919a134?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Salla Dedeepya`**
+✍️ **posted by `Payal Mehra`**

-<blockquote>One of the most confusing things when learning SwiftUI is understanding what happens when a view updates.
+<blockquote>Yesterday was the beginning of a new phase for me.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why Your SwiftUI View Re-renders 50 Times (And the Secret Apple Tool to Fix It) - <a href="https://nirajpaul2.medium.com/why-your-swiftui-view-re-renders-50-times-and-the-secret-apple-tool-to-fix-it-433ea4517b02?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+72,000 Passport Scans, 4 Lines of Code, and a Bug That’s Six Years Old: What the Tea App Leak… - <a href="https://medium.com/@garoono/72-000-passport-scans-4-lines-of-code-and-a-bug-thats-six-years-old-what-the-tea-app-leak-1c227a3bbc7a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Niraj Paul`**
+✍️ **posted by `ShipWithRathor`**

-<blockquote>Stop adding random print statements to debug view lag.
-Here is how Apple’s hidden Self._printChanges() tool works, and the 3 common…
+<blockquote>The Firebase mistake behind the most-discussed data leak of 2026 has been in every getting-started tutorial since 2020.
+The scary part…
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Modern Pitch for BlocSignal: Why Engineering Leads Are Moving to Reactive Primitives - <a href="https://medium.com/flutter-community/the-modern-pitch-for-blocsignal-why-engineering-leads-are-moving-to-reactive-primitives-d3bc8acdc392?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Tarot App and Launched It on Web, iOS, and Android as a Solo Developer - <a href="https://medium.com/@axekooo/i-built-a-tarot-app-and-launched-it-on-web-ios-and-android-as-a-solo-developer-4a3d5f096b9e?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Randal L. Schwartz`**
+✍️ **posted by `DriftKelp`**

-<blockquote>How enterprise Flutter architecture is cutting through CISC ceremony, unlocking AI agent velocity, and eliminating the code-gen tax.
+<blockquote>Four months, two App Store rejections, a lot of AI-assisted coding, and one idea that finally made it to all three platforms.
-Continue reading on Flutter Community »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Custom Mobile App Development Company in Delhi for Startups and Growing Businesses - <a href="https://medium.com/@techwebmantra/custom-mobile-app-development-company-in-delhi-for-startups-and-growing-businesses-81eba660516f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Reviews Nobody’s Reading (And What They Cost You) - <a href="https://shrivvvvv.medium.com/the-reviews-nobodys-reading-and-what-they-cost-you-04e7e081ff63?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tech Web Mantra`**
+✍️ **posted by `Shriv`**

-<blockquote>Custom Mobile App Development Company in Delhi for Startups and Growing Businesses
+<blockquote>Every app you use has a public feed of complaints sitting on its Play Store page, updated daily.
+Almost nobody reads it in real time, not…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Day 0: Building “Game Atlas” — A Game Discovery App That Doesn’t Feel Like a Storefront - <a href="https://medium.com/@likhithr.2425/day-0-building-game-atlas-a-game-discovery-app-that-doesnt-feel-like-a-storefront-5b532e8cf9d9?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. # One App, the Entire Stack: How TradingFlow Took Me from UIKit to Go - <a href="https://medium.com/@mnooraja/one-app-the-entire-stack-how-tradingflow-took-me-from-uikit-to-go-ef0504a182b7?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Likhithr `**
+✍️ **posted by `Muhammad Noor`**

-<blockquote>Kicking off a devlog for GamingRecommendation, an Android app powered by RAWG, built with Compose, Retrofit, Room, and Hilt.
+<blockquote>I started TradingFlow with a seemingly simple question: how could I build an iOS app for tracking US stocks, keeping a watchlist, reading…
 Continue reading on Medium »</blockquote>

 <h3>7.
-AlertZone: A Digital Platform for Community Safety & Non-Emergency Infrastructure Issue Reporting - <a href="https://medium.com/@matheeshainduwara/alertzone-a-digital-platform-for-community-safety-non-emergency-infrastructure-issue-reporting-b5b5fba4f0c3?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Resizable iPhone Changes How We Should Think About SwiftUI Layout - <a href="https://medium.com/@mrhotfix/the-resizable-iphone-changes-how-we-should-think-about-swiftui-layout-7205141ed15b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Matheesha Induwara`**
+✍️ **posted by `Jesus Perez Mojica (Mr. Hotfix)`**

-<blockquote>A community-focused platform for reporting non-emergency safety hazards and infrastructure issues using React Native, Next.js, TypeScript…
+<blockquote>iOS 27 turns adaptive layout from a nice cross-platform skill into a basic iPhone requirement
 Continue reading on Medium »</blockquote>

-<h3>8.
-Build a Powerful Bolt Clone App for the Next Generation of Urban Mobility - <a href="https://medium.com/@prozeneatsoffpage/build-a-powerful-bolt-clone-app-for-the-next-generation-of-urban-mobility-b2aeba7cd8ed?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prozensoft Technologies Private Limited`**

-<blockquote>The modern mobility market is no longer limited to simply connecting a passenger with a nearby driver.
-Customers expect instant booking…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Day 200 of Learning Java & DSA: Starting My Android Development Journey - <a href="https://medium.com/@payalmehra3522/day-200-of-learning-java-dsa-starting-my-android-development-journey-58b9d32e000b?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Android Camera Permissions Are Simpler Than Ever: No More Storage Permissions for Captured Photos - <a href="https://medium.com/@arnabbaruah77/android-camera-permissions-are-simpler-than-ever-no-more-storage-permissions-for-captured-photos-a4facbb66bc6?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Payal Mehra`**
+✍️ **posted by `Arnab`**

-<blockquote>Today feels a little different from my usual DSA days.
+<blockquote>Android has continued to strengthen user privacy, and one of the biggest improvements for developers is the modern media permission model.
 Continue reading on Medium »</blockquote>

 <h3>2.
-On-Device AI: What Your Phone Does Without the Cloud - <a href="https://medium.com/@kidscarebridge/on-device-ai-what-your-phone-does-without-the-cloud-ad83b645b484?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 201 of Learning Android: Understanding My First Android Project - <a href="https://medium.com/@payalmehra3522/day-201-of-learning-android-understanding-my-first-android-project-80434919a134?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Haru Kim`**
+✍️ **posted by `Payal Mehra`**

-<blockquote>Your phone answered something today without asking the internet.
-You probably did not notice, and that is the point.
+<blockquote>Yesterday was the beginning of a new phase for me.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Best Ways to Store Important Family Documents Safely in 2026 - <a href="https://medium.com/@KloneME/best-ways-to-store-important-family-documents-safely-in-2026-ae6def952a7c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Apple Finally Goes Foldable: What the New iPhone Duo Means for the Smartphone Market - <a href="https://medium.com/@skhan064675/apple-finally-goes-foldable-what-the-new-iphone-duo-means-for-the-smartphone-market-ef54bd208d6e?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `KloneME.ai`**
+✍️ **posted by `Salman Khan`**

-<blockquote>In a 2023 Adobe Acrobat survey of 1,118 employed Americans, 48% reported difficulty finding documents quickly, while 47% described their…
+<blockquote>Apple has finally entered the foldable smartphone race.
 Continue reading on Medium »</blockquote>

 <h3>4.
-From Android Developer to Agent Builder: My First AI Agent with Kotlin - <a href="https://satyamgondhale-writings.medium.com/from-android-developer-to-agent-builder-my-first-ai-agent-with-kotlin-bbd3dc48b337?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+RETROARCH ON ANDROID: Why It Only Sees Half Your Games - <a href="https://medium.com/@dathaze20/retroarch-on-android-why-it-only-sees-half-your-games-c1732bfd060e?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Satyam Gondhale`**
+✍️ **posted by `Abel`**

-<blockquote>I know Kotlin.
-I know Android.
-Now I’m learning how to build software that can reason, use tools, and work like an agent.
-I’ve been an…
+<blockquote>Two versions of the same app do not have the same access to your storage, a third of the menu is hidden by default, and the scanner skips…
 Continue reading on Medium »</blockquote>

+<h3>5. ‎What Signs Does a Person Show When They Are Lying? - <a href="https://medium.com/@sadg42463/what-signs-does-a-person-show-when-they-are-lying-a35e7286a242?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `‎  `**

+<blockquote>‎What Signs Does a Person Show When They Are Lying?‎
+Continue reading on Medium »</blockquote>

+<h3>6.
+After struggling, I found the best case for the Google Pixel 11 Pro XL. - <a href="https://medium.com/@pmbtt/after-struggling-i-found-the-best-case-for-the-google-pixel-11-pro-xl-de2d8a0a66e3?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `pmbtt`**

+<blockquote>Things I don’t like:- 1.
+The buttons , they work perfectly fine but feel too cheap.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-The iPhone Duo Is Finally Here.
-And Apple Changed the Foldable Game. - <a href="https://medium.com/@appleinsides/the-iphone-duo-is-finally-here-and-apple-changed-the-foldable-game-fe2b93a0e39d?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Think the iPhone Duo Will Fail.
+Apple Made the Same Mistake With Vision Pro. - <a href="https://medium.com/@appleinsides/i-think-the-iphone-duo-will-fail-apple-made-the-same-mistake-with-vision-pro-6d3234520212?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `apple insides`**

-<blockquote>Seven years of rumors are over.
-Apple finally made a foldable iPhone and the compromises may be more interesting than the phone itself.
+<blockquote>The iPhone Duo is impressive.
+But I keep asking myself one simple question: what do I actually need it for?
 Continue reading on Medium »</blockquote>

 <h3>2.
-SwiftUI View Lifecycle: Body Re-evaluation, View Identity, and Persistent State - <a href="https://medium.com/@salladedeepya/swiftui-view-lifecycle-body-re-evaluation-view-identity-and-persistent-state-2daceca9722b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Y71 Game: A Popular Play-and-Earn Platform in Pakistan - <a href="https://medium.com/@pocketapkofficial/y71-game-a-popular-play-and-earn-platform-in-pakistan-795b57d4d867?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Salla Dedeepya`**
+✍️ **posted by `Pocketapkofficial`**

-<blockquote>One of the most confusing things when learning SwiftUI is understanding what happens when a view updates.
+<blockquote>Y71 Game is a mobile play-and-earn platform popular among users in Pakistan.
+It lets players deposit funds, compete in mini-games, and…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Quería un A/B del menú.
-El Drafts viejo ya no arranca el experimento. - <a href="https://medium.com/@kevinhomorales/quer%C3%ADa-un-a-b-del-men%C3%BA-el-drafts-viejo-ya-no-arranca-el-experimento-dcc4d8aa2f6b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Swift Generics Explained: How to Write Reusable and Adaptable Code - <a href="https://medium.com/@4parth9/swift-generics-explained-how-to-write-reusable-and-adaptable-code-1713257bd46d?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin Morales`**
+✍️ **posted by `Parth`**

-<blockquote>Desde el 1 de septiembre de 2026, A/B Testing vive dentro del template de Remote Config.
-Create Experiment desde Parameters, publicar el…
+<blockquote>A practical guide to generic functions, types, and constraints for building flexible and type-safe Swift applications.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Some Details in iPhone Duo That Caught My Attention - <a href="https://githubdaily.medium.com/some-details-in-iphone-duo-that-caught-my-attention-e6a1a1bf476a?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Apple’s September 2026 Event Means for Developers - <a href="https://medium.com/@javaskr/what-apples-september-2026-event-means-for-developers-e45831e078a1?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chimin`**
+✍️ **posted by `Javaskrr`**

-<blockquote>Apple really is an interaction magician, and its thoughtfulness is plain to see.
+<blockquote>Hey everyone, it’s Timothy.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Apple Resurrected Microsoft’s Most Embarrassing Product Name - <a href="https://medium.com/ideas-with-wings/apple-resurrected-microsofts-most-embarrassing-product-name-78eec26517d8?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jano le Roux`**

-<blockquote>Surface Duo lasted three years before Microsoft quietly buried it.
-John Ternus just put the name back on a $2,000 iPhone, and he’s betting…
-Continue reading on Ideas With Wings »</blockquote>

-<h3>6.
-Best Ways to Store Important Family Documents Safely in 2026 - <a href="https://medium.com/@KloneME/best-ways-to-store-important-family-documents-safely-in-2026-ae6def952a7c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your App Is About to Look Dated on the iPhone Duo.
+Here’s How We’re Fixing That. - <a href="https://medium.com/@info.codelps/your-app-is-about-to-look-dated-on-the-iphone-duo-heres-how-we-re-fixing-that-a88aca0ed8d9?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `KloneME.ai`**
+✍️ **posted by `Codelps`**

-<blockquote>In a 2023 Adobe Acrobat survey of 1,118 employed Americans, 48% reported difficulty finding documents quickly, while 47% described their…
+<blockquote>Apple just announced its first foldable.
+Most third-party apps will render boxed and awkward on a $1,999 flagship in front of exactly the…
 Continue reading on Medium »</blockquote>

-<h3>7.
-Apple "Surprise and Shine": Every Product, Every Upgrade, Every Minor Detail  - <a href="https://blog.stackademic.com/apple-surprise-and-shine-every-product-every-upgrade-every-minor-detail-8b2c0ad82e3f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jenil D Gohel`**

-<blockquote>"I've been watching Apple events since the iPhone 6 era.
-This one felt different from the first frame."
-Continue reading on Stackademic »</blockquote>